310mc/https-310mc.github.io-tl/source/_posts/wildland/first_half.md

 {% endbubble %}

 {% bubble Midori frown2 %}
 Well, that’s to be expected.
-None of us have ever really shown an interest in Alice in Wonderland before, so.
+I don’t recall any of us showing an interest in Alice in Wonderland before, so.
 {% endbubble %}

 {% bubble Tetora awkward %}